Restrictions:18 & over 2 Beverage Minimum Per Person Non-Refundable & Non-Transferable

 • CONAN on TBS

-Deon is currently seen as the hilarious "black friend", Charlie, on ABC's hit comedy BLACK-ISH, and will soon seen as one of the lead roles in TBS's ANGIE TRIBECA created by Nancy and Steve Carell.
+Deon plays the hilarious co-worker Charlie, on ABC's hit comedy BLACK-ISH.
+Deon can also be seen as one of the lead roles in TBS's ANGIE TRIBECA created by Nancy and Steve Carell, and in the feature film BARBERSHOP 3.
 He continues to be a featured guest correspondent on CONAN where he was also a two time Emmy Nominated writer.
-As comedian for over 20 years, Deon has done standup on SHAQ's ALL STAR COMEDY JAM on SHOWTIME and has been featured on Kevin Hart's HART-BEAT TOUR, John Oliver’s New York Stand-Up Show, Laffapalooza, Def Comedy Jam and his own standup special on Comedy Central.
+As a comedian for over 20 years, Deon has done standup on SHAQ's ALL STAR COMEDY JAM on SHOWTIME and has been featured on Kevin Hart's HART-BEAT TOUR, John Oliver’s New York Stand-Up Show, Laffapalooza, Def Comedy Jam and his own standup special on Comedy Central, COLE BLOODED SEMINAR.

 Hailed as one of the top 50 Latino comics in the U.S., Bronx native Angelo Lozada attributes his upbringing in the boogie-down for his comedic stylings.
 His career has included stand-up, sketch comedy, writing, theater and film.
 His television stand-up credits include NBC’s Showtime at the Apollo, BET’s Comic View, SiTV’s Latino Laugh Festival, and most recently, Martin Lawrence Presents: First Amendment on the STARZ cable television network.